Sykopetra is a village in the Limassol province built at an altitude of 800 meters, on the eastern outskirts of Pitsilia.

 The inhabitants of Sykopetra are engaged in agriculture and the most important cultivation are mandarins and other species of fruit trees.

 In addition, wild vegetation thrives in the village.
-Specifically, the deep valleys of the Sykopetra community are covered by riverside vegetation, such as plane trees, etc. On the slopes there are many types of trees, shrubs, semi-shrubs and weeds.
+More specifically, the deep valleys of the community of Sykopetra are covered by riverside vegetation, such as plane trees, Oleander, etc. On the slopes there are many types of trees, shrubs and weeds.

 Photo: Stelios Nikolaou